BVNetwork/ContentInspector/README.md

 * Works with any Icontent type, including commerce items and forms.
 * Displays visitor groups
 * Display additional properties using the Inspect attribute
+* Inspect current content using via the tools menu